tfpauly/privacy-proxy/draft-private-access-tokens.md

 ability to access services and content, since servers might not be able to enforce their policies without a stable and unique client identifier.

-This document describes an architecture that uses Private Access Tokens (PATs), using RSA Blind Signatures as defined in
+This document describes an architecture for Private Access Tokens (PATs), using RSA Blind Signatures as defined in
 {{!BLINDSIG=I-D.irtf-cfrg-rsa-blind-signatures}}, as an explicit replacement for these passive client identifiers.
 These tokens are privately issued to clients